korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 ![Acceleration Fourier!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Frequency%20Content%202.png)

 ### Temperature and Humidity Results
+In Figure 8, the humidity for each mode of transportation during the ride is shown.
+Note that this experiment was carried out shortly after a brief rain, so the outdoor humidity was high.
+In Figure 8, the scooter reflects this high outdoor humidity.
+The relative humidity of over 70% is likely precisely the outdoor humidity, which confirms the notion that the comfort of the scooter depends largely on the weather.
+In this case, high humidity makes the scooter ride less comfortable.
+By contrast, the car and bus rides had substantially lower relative humidity values–around 41%.
+This is a much more comfortable relative humidity.

 *Figure 8: Humidity for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave*
 ![Humidity Record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Humidity%20Records.png)

+Figure 9 (below) shows the temperature on each mode of transportation during the ride.
+The car and bus had comparable values of 24 C and 25 C, respectively.
+The scooter was slightly cooler, for an average value of 21 C. Similar to the relative humidity, this temperature value for the scooter matches the weather at the time.
+As the temperature was in a comfortable range, the temperature while riding the scooter was also comfortable.
+However, on a hot or cold day, this value would  change to reflect this.
+On the other hand, the bus and car were both slightly warmer than the outdoor temperature.
+This is not surprising for a partly sunny day, as the sun heats up the car and bus a bit above the outdoor temperature.

 *Figure 9: Temperature for each mode of transportation during a ride from S Negley Ave to Morewood Ave on Fifth Ave*
 ![Temperature Record!](https://github.com/korawichkavee/12740-Ridecomfort-Pittsburgh/blob/gh-pages/footage%20and%20picture/Temperature%20Records.png)